-Overview: Tucked between the Piedmont and the Atlantic Coastal Plain in north central North Carolina, leafy Wake Forest is part of the vibrant Raleigh-Durham-Chapel Hill's Research Triangle and has grown by nearly 50% in the last 10 years.
+Overview: Tucked between the Piedmont and the Atlantic Coastal Plain in north central North Carolina, leafy Wake Forest is part of the vibrant Raleigh-Durham-Chapel Hill's Research Triangle and has grown by 40% in the last 10 years.
 Wake Forest University was once here but relocated to Winston-Salem in 1956.

 The city is proud of its revitalized, attractive downtown.
 It is stocked with historic red and white brick buildings that house restaurants, ice cream shops, music stores, florists, frame shops, a general store and more.
 There is also a year-round farmers' market, and the renovated Cotton Company houses boutiques and artist studios.
 The Wake Forest Renaissance Centre, a new events venue, hosts speakers and community events, and the Wake Forest Arts and Forest Moon Theater is the community theater.
 Housing styles in new, well-kept subdivisions include Cape Cods, arts and crafts, plantation and more, while established neighborhoods have bungalows and cottages.